shanamatthews/a11yafternoon/quiz_challenge/quiz.md

     d) None of the above

+1. When color is used to convey information on a Web page, color blindness must be taken into account.
+For example, required fields might be highlighted in red, but those fields should also be marked with asterisks or other identifiers.
+The most common type of color blindness is red-green deficiency, which makes it difficult to distinguish between red and green.
+What percentage of the population is affected by red-green deficiency?

+    a) Less than 1%

+    b) Around 2%

+    c) Around 4%

+    d) Around 8%

+1. Which of the following statements regarding the use of `<table>` elements in accessible Web pages is true?

+    a) Do not use `<table>` elements

+    b) Use `<table>` for layout but not to display tabular data

+    c) Use `<table>` to display tabular data but not for layout

+    d) Do not include `<th>` elements in tables

 1. An important principle of accessible design is designing forms for accessibility.
 Which of the following is NOT a technique for making forms accessible?

     a) Do not use AJAX to submit forms to the server